dagger/dagger/docs/current/cloud/572923-get-started.md

 - It uses the client's `CacheVolume()` method to initialize a new cache volume.
 - It uses the `Container.WithMountedCache()` method to mount this cache volume at the node_modules/ mount point in the container.

 Next, trigger your CI workflow by pushing a commit or opening a pull request.
 Once your CI workflow begins, browse to the *Organization Settings* -> *Organization* page of the Dagger Cloud dashboard (accessible by clicking your user profile icon in the Dagger Cloud interface) and navigate to the *Configuration* tab.
-You should see the newly-created cache volume listed and enabled.
+You should see the newly-created volume listed and enabled.

 [image]

-You can create as many cache volumes as needed and manage them from the *Configuration* tab of your Dagger Cloud organization page.
+You can create as many volumes as needed and manage them from the *Configuration* tab of your Dagger Cloud organization page.

 [image]